 - Lower interest rate.
 A lower loan amount means you’ll need mortgage default insurance.
 This reduces the risk for the lender, who may then pass some of these savings onto you with a lower rate.

-- Money can be spent or invested elsewhere.
+- Money can be spent elsewhere.
 A lower down payment means you won’t have to tie up all your money into your house, leaving more funds available to be used or invested in other things.

 - More affordable.
 It’s a lot easier to come up with a smaller down payment, making homeownership more attainable sooner rather than later.

 - Mortgage default insurance.
-If you make a down payment less than 20% of the purchase price, you’ll be slapped with a few extra thousand dollars to pay in the form of insurance premiums.
+If you make a down payment less than 20% of the purchase price, you’ll have to spend extra money on insurance premiums.
+Depending on the loan amount, this could add up to be tens of thousands of dollars.

-READ ARTICLEWhere Can You Source A Down Payment?
+Where Can You Source A Down Payment?

 Besides taking the time to put a few dollars away every month to save up for a down payment, there are other ways to source these funds: